I. Old school car meaning: What is an old school car?

 5. Mitsubishi L300

-The 90s Mitsubishi L300 Van is probably something your parents have used in their road trips during their younger days.
+The 90s Mitsubishi L300 Van for sale is probably something your parents have used in their road trips during their younger days.
 Some even still use it in today’s time for family day trips, while some use the L300 for school service.
 Needless to say, the L300 has come a long way in the eyes of many Filipinos.

 The ultimate 'barkada' vehicle back in the day